What are leukocytes/WBCs? http://www.merckvetmanual.com/

 On the other hand, semen injected directly to the UTJ using BioFlo or the AMG Series catheters, arrive to the UTJ in pristine condition, strong and healthy, since they have not undergone these two events before reaching the safety of the UTJ where these attacks no longer occur.

-Immediately below are pictures of AMG and BioFlo’s semen distribution.
+Immediately below is a video and pictures of AMG and BioFlo’s semen distribution.
 The animal was serviced with 80 ml and culled immediately, thereby preventing forward travel of the semen by the animal’s contractions.
 The delivery of dye was solely due to the injection process allowed by our unique catheter technologies.
 We strongly feel 80 ml is the proper volume to use with our hydraulic based catheters, and you will see why further down this page… The importance of our injection methods should be clear in the pictures.
 BioFlo and AMG provide full distribution to the UTJ instantly and your genetic material will remain strong and viable when stored in the safe zone of the UTJ.

 All these experiments were conducted at Wens’ Group nucleus farms.
 The Wens Group is China’s largest pig producer with approximately 1,000,000 sows.
 The next pictures represent “traditional” PCAI catheters, still using 80 ml.
 Please note the semen distribution only travels partially up the horns, and during the rest of its journey the semen will undergo both attacks mentioned above.
 99% of the semen will die during this journey, and this will affect your breeding performance.
 Normal PCAI catheters simply cannot inject semen like our products can, because the hard “barbed” tips inserted into the cannula restrict the flow and most of the time divert the semen sideways… BioFlo offers 636% greater flow capacity compared to what you are probably using!